sveetch/project-composer/docs/sample_basic.rst

 Conclusion
 **********

-Because Project composer want to be flexible so there is no real shortand to perform composition in a single line and you will need a little dozen to achieve it.
+Because Project composer want to be flexible there is no real shortand to perform composition in a single line and you will need a little dozen to achieve it.

-But there is no magic behind this and you should be able to integrate everywhere.
+But there is no magic behind this and you should be able to integrate it everywhere.

 Finally this sample is pretty basic and did not mention some advanced features.